ARTICLE A. OUTDOOR FESTIVALS

 1. Every licensee shall provide adequate parking space for persons attending the festival by motor vehicle.

 2. Persons desiring to operate or conduct a festival may be called upon to provide a separate parking space for every two (2) persons expected to attend the festival by motor vehicle.
 Such individual parking spaces shall be clearly marked and shall not be less than twelve feet (12') wide and twenty feet (20') long.
 The business license official must approve an applicant's parking plan before a license shall be issued.

 H. Access And Parking Control:

 1. Every licensee shall provide adequate ingress and egress to festival premises and parking areas therefor.
 Necessary roads, driveways and entranceways shall exit to ensure orderly flow of traffic into the premises from a highway or road which is a county road or highway or which is a highway maintained by the state.
 A special accessway for fire equipment, ambulances and other emergency vehicles may be required.
-The city manager must approve the licensee's plan for ingress and egress before a license shall be issued.
+The business license official must approve the licensee's plan for ingress and egress before a license shall be issued.